Volst/laser-dac/packages/laserdock/README.md

 This package makes Laser DAC compatible with the Laserdock.
 Currently macOS + Windows only.

+Only works for the USB version of the Laserdock / Lasercube (1W and 2W)!
+See also [Lasercube WiFi DAC](../lasercube-wifi).

 ```
 yarn add @laser-dac/laserdock
 npm i @laser-dac/laserdock